Special Olympics Oklahoma History

 The goal of Special Olympics is for all persons with intellectual disabilities to have the opportunity to become useful and productive citizens who are accepted and respected by their families, friends and in their communities.

-Everyone benefits from participating in Special Olympics Oklahoma.
-Athletes carry the benefits from their involvement in Special Olympics with them in their daily lives at home, in the class room, on the job and in the community.
+Athletes carry the benefits from their involvement in Special Olympics with them in their daily lives at home, in the classroom, on the job and in the community.
 Families are strengthened and the community increases its understanding, acceptance and respect of these individuals.